 In the weeks since then, you’d be extremely hard pressed to find any public house open in the capital.
 But at least one Dublin publican this month started delivering pints and Sunday roasts to his customers.

-You can catch up with how “shopageddon” had eased off by March 26 — only for panic-buying to make a return on March 28, the morning after lockdown was announced — in our follow-up video.
+You can catch up with how “shopageddon” had eased off by March 26 — only for panic-buying to make a return on March 28, the morning after lockdown was announced — in this follow-up video.

 WATCH: ‘The calm before the storm’